Teaching children about diversity

 Children absorb the world around them in ways that often surprise us.
 They are like sponges, soaking up everything they see, hear, and experience.
 Every word we speak, every action we take, and every reaction we show is quietly observed and copied by our children—day after day.

-Whether we realize it or not, parents are a child’s first and most powerful teachers.
+Whether we realise it or not, parents are a child’s first and most powerful teachers.

 Children Learn by Watching, Not by Being Told